User319183/Profanity-Blocker_Extension.Docs/configure.rst

 You can choose the censor method of bad words, (the default is *) you can choose the match method, what this means is what part of the word do you want censored, you can add and/or remove your own words, when doing this, you can say if it has more types of meanings for that word, and last, you can view the word list.

 **Words** : The words tab is the next tab.
 This tab just shows all the words in your word list.
-The numbers next to the words repreasents the amount of words on each website and thw word count.
+The numbers next to the words repreasents the amount of bad words on each website and the word count.
 You can view daily history, from a specfic date, and total amount.

 **Ranks** : This tab shows all the websites you have been on and their profanity count.
 You can remove and/or add your own websites to the filter.